ginsterbusch/ui-leaflet-integration/readme.txt

 * Create a marker by simply adding content inside the map shortcode
 * Optionally position the marker somewhere else on that map
 * A few helpful filter hooks
-* On-demand loading of the respective JS files
+* On-demand loading of the respective JS files (more or less)
+* Always the latest version of Leaflet.js, with switching option to older versions (filter hook `ui_leaflet_load_leaflet_version`; available versions: 0.7.7, 1.0.1, 1.2, 1.3)

+= Work in progress =

+* Quick address lookup with history (last 50 entries)
+* Admin screen for settings + before-mentioned address lookup
+* Drop-in default config file (for the WP uploads directory, normally located in `wp-content/uploads`
+* Filter hook documentation

 = Future plans =

 * Multiple markers (shortcode)
-* Quick address lookup
 * Shortcode insertion via a nice user interface in the editor
-* A settings page (there are already options in place, just no interface to change em)
 * Properly implemented shortcode asset loading via a separate class / plugin

 = Website =